LangilleLab/microbiome_helper/README.md

 5. PICRUSt: Collapse KOs into KEGG Pathways

         categorize_by_function.py -i ko.biom -l 3 -c KEGG_Pathways -o ko_L3.biom

+(Temporary Fix) Revert back to newer BIOM version by exiting and logging back into the shell or:

+        export PYTHONPATH=''

 6. Convert BIOM to STAMP format